-For your own safety and security, as well as that of other residents, we have installed a computer controlled door access system at all primary entrances to the halls.
-Once encoded, your UIC I-Card will permit you access when used in the card reader at the entrance.
+For your own safety and security, as well as that of other residents, we have installed computer controlled door access system at all primary entrances to residence halls.
+Once encoded, your UIC i-Card will permit you access to the building when swiped in the card reader at the entrance.

 Except for primary entrances, all exterior doors are locked and should be used only as emergency exits.
-IDs are checked at building entrances to ensure that only residents and guests have access to the halls.
+Individual IDs are checked at building entrances to ensure that only residents and approved guests have access to the halls.
 You will be asked to show your UIC i-Card and swipe in to verify building residency.
-Without this ID, your identity will have to be verified by another procedure by staff.
+Without this ID, your identity will have to be verified by staff at the front desk.

-The primary entrance on East Campus has biometric turnstiles.
-The turnstiles are operated by two methods.
+The primary entrance on East Campus and in the ARC has biometric turnstiles; turnstiles are operated by two methods.
 The first, and preferred method, is by registering your fingerprint at the East Area Office (EAO).
 Once you register your print, you can scan your finger at the turnstile to gain access to the residence halls.
-The second method is by swiping your i-Card through the i-Verify station at the front desk, then by swiping your i-Card at the turnstile door swipe system.
+The second method is by swiping your i-Card through the iVerify station at the front desk, then swiping your i-Card at the turnstile door swipe system.

 All guests must have a picture ID with them and be signed in by a resident.
-They must be escorted by their resident host at all times.
+Their resident host must escort them at all times.
 Never permit strangers access to the building.
-Please be aware of your surroundings and do not allow people to follow you into the building. *Please see the Resident Student Code of Conduct for more information on guests.
+Please be aware of your surroundings and do not allow people to follow you into the building. *Review the Resident Student Code of Conduct for more information on guests.

-Do not prop any door open—exterior, interior, or bathroom.
+Do not prop any door open, including all exterior, interior, and bathroom doors.
 If you find a propped door, please close it.
-Open access to the residence halls jeopardizes everyone and their belongings.
+Open access to the residence halls jeopardizes the safety and security of everyone and their belongings.
 Usage of alarmed doors for non-emergencies or causing other breaches of security are policy violations, and are subject to disciplinary action.

-Contact your RA, your RD, or the area desk immediately if you notice any security concerns.
-Suggestions for better security and comments about security hazards should be directed to your RA, the RA On-Call, or a Resident Life professional staff member.
+Contact your RA, your RD, or the front desk immediately if you notice any security concerns.
+Suggestions for better security and comments about security hazards should be directed to your RA, the RA On-Call, or a Residence Life professional staff member.

 Therefore, the student is responsible for finding other living arrangements until they are no longer contagious.
 Written documentation from a physician is required and must be submitted to the Central Housing Office in order to return to the halls.